Esri/arcgis-pro-sdk-community-samples/Map-Exploration/MapToolWithDynamicMenu/ReadMe.md

 ## How to use the sample
 <!-- TODO: Explain how this sample can be used.
 To use images in this section, create the image file in your sample project's screenshots folder.
 Use relative url to link to this image using this syntax: ![My sample Image](FacePage/SampleImage.png) -->
 1. In Visual Studio click the Build menu.
 Then select Build Solution.
-1. Launch the debugger to open ArcGIS Pro.
+2. Launch the debugger to open ArcGIS Pro.
-1. ArcGIS Pro will open.
+3. ArcGIS Pro will open.
-1. Open the "C:\Data\Interacting with Maps\Interacting with Maps.aprx" project.
+4. Open the "C:\Data\Interacting with Maps\Interacting with Maps.aprx" project.
-1. Click on the Add-In tab on the ribbon.
+5. Click on the Add-In tab on the ribbon.
-1. Within this tab there is a **Show Selection Pop-up** tool.
+6. Within this tab there is a **Show Selection Pop-up** tool.
 Click on the tool button to activate the tool.
-1. On the map click on an area with high feature point density as shown here.
+7. On the map click on an area with high feature point density as shown here.
 ![UI](screenshots/6MapTool2D.png)

-1. The pop-up menu show all features that intersect the point click area.
+8. The pop-up menu show all features that intersect the point click area.
-1. Click on of the features.
+9. Click one of the feature
-1. Verify that the feature was really selected.
+10. Verify that the feature was really selected.
 ![UI](screenshots/6MapTool2D-2.png)

 <!-- End -->